itiwatss/opn-react-challenge/README.md

 # Tamboon React Project

-This project is a React TypeScript-based application that uses `ts-loader` to run TypeScript files directly.
+This project is a React TypeScript-based application that uses `webpack` to run React and use package `ts-loader` to run Typescript files.

 ## Prerequisites